skel84/cluster-template/README.md

     git push
     ```

+> [!TIP]
+> Using a **private repository**?
+Make sure to paste the public key from `github-deploy.key.pub` into the deploy keys section of your GitHub repository settings.
+This will make sure Argo has read/write access to your repository.

-### Stage 4: Bootstrap Talos, Kubernetes, and Argo
+### Stage 5: Bootstrap Talos, Kubernetes, and Argo

+> [!WARNING]
+> It might take a while for the cluster to be setup (10+ minutes is normal).
+During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. 'Ready' will remain "False" as no CNI is deployed yet. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again

 1. Install Talos:

-   📍 _It might take a while for the cluster to be setup (10+ minutes is normal).
-During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. 'Ready' will remain "False" as no CNI is deployed yet. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again_

     ```sh
     task bootstrap:talos